hiper2d/algorithms-in-python/README.md

 c3 = c + c2
 c.update(c2)

+# Don use "-" for subtraction.
+It created a new Counter object with all 0 and negative values ignored
+c.subtract(c2) # modifies c

 print(c.most_common()) # return sorted dict in order from most common print(c.most_common(1)) # return 1 most common item
 ```